h4kuna/mail-manager/README.md

 Features
 --------
-- display email as html page, call MailManager::createTemplate($body, $data) with same parameters like MailManager::createMessage(..., $body, $data)
+- display email as html page
 - on development machine default save to file
 - autoremove saved email
 - if path name containt word plain, than set plain text mail to send